Understanding the system - Logistics extension

 Additional Configuration (Optional)

-- Once a seller has set up their delivery partners, they are automatically enabled for the seller's company.
+- Once a seller has set up their DP, it is automatically enabled for the seller's company.

 - Since Fynd Commerce is an omnichannel platform, a seller might operate one or multiple sales channels for their business.

-- In some cases, sellers may want to configure individual sales channels with customized preferences for which delivery partners they wish to use or prioritize for assignment.
+- In some cases, sellers may want to configure individual sales channels with customized preferences for which DP they wish to use or prioritize for assignment.

-- Fynd Commerce offers a rule engine configuration that allows sellers to customize delivery partner assignment preferences and priorities for shipments.
+- Fynd Commerce offers a rule engine configuration that allows sellers to customize DP assignment preferences and priorities for shipments.
 In this section, sellers can access all accounts they have enabled through an extension.
 It is crucial for the extension to inform the platform of all create, update, and disable events in real-time, as sellers will be accessing these accounts through this configuration.
-Additionally, shipment creation calls from OMS to the respective delivery partner extension's account will continue unless updated information is provided.
+Additionally, shipment creation calls from OMS to the respective DP extension's account will continue unless updated information is provided.

 Order Journey